PrincetonLIPS/lipsutils/docs/cluster-utils/apptainer.rst

 Apptainer Environment
 ~~~~~~~~~~~~~~~~~~~~~~~

-Unlike Docker, where I explicitly bind environment variables at build time, with Apptainer I have to use a slightly different approach because of the difference in their
+Unlike Docker, where I explicitly bind environment variables at build time, with Apptainer I use a slightly different approach because of the difference in their
 underlying architecture with respect to filesystem visibility.

 In :doc:`../tutorials/docker` I described explicitly binding our working directory, and the ``PYTHONPATH``, for instance, at build time.
 With Apptainer, containers by default have visibility over host environment variables, so to better isolate my containers from the host, I run all Apptainer commands
 with ``apptainer exec -e --pwd /docker_practice`` which cleans the environment before running the container, and sets our working directory.

-The way I configure binding (analagous to ``docker run -v <host_path>:<container_path>``) and environemnt variables is maintaining a separate file with this confiruation.
+The way I configure binding (analagous to ``docker run -v <host_path>:<container_path>``) and environment variables is maintaining a separate file with this configuration.
 For instance, let's say I have a ``.env`` with the following contents.

 .. code-block:: console